edgarbc/arrowhead/README.md

 arrowhead summarize /path/to/vault --hashtag project \
   --model llama2:7b

+# Chat with your summaries using RAG
+arrowhead chat --summaries Summaries/

-# Dry run to see what would be processed
+# Scan vault to see what would be processed
-arrowhead summarize /path/to/vault --hashtag meeting --dry-run
+arrowhead scan /path/to/vault --hashtag meeting

 ```

 ## 📦 Project Structure